 Member, American Academy of Child and Adolescent Psychiatry (2010 - Present)

-Residency: University of Chicago Medical Center Internal Medicine Residency (2007) IL
+Residency: University of Chicago Hospitals Internal Medicine Residency (2007) IL

 Board Certification: American Board of Psychiatry and Neurology, Child and Adolescent Psychiatry (2011)